-Figure 3-3 Installing the Switch in a Rack
+Figure 3-3.
+Installing the Switch in a Rack

 - 3. If installing a single switch only, turn to "Connecting to a Power Source" at the end of this chapter. - 4.
-If installing multiple switches, mount them in the rack, one below the other, in any order. - 5.
-If also installing RPUs, mount them in the rack below the other devices.
+If installing multiple switches, mount them in the rack, one below the other, in any order.